HTTP Request

 column in the same row as that link’s value.

-First, I will create a variable called range
+First, you will create a variable called range

 using the Insert Data